Mauznemo/OpenCarKey/README.md

 </div>

 ### Planned
-- Also support/fully switch to ESP32 instead of Arduino Nano
 - Hardware keyfob using an ESP32 as alternative for the phone
 - Get at least some support for IOS (as far as possible with is limitations)
 - Ability to add multiple vehicles and switch between them